Soul Mining: Artwork

-As with many of the The's early albums and singles, the original cover artwork was created by Matt Johnson's brother Andrew, aka "Andy Dog".
+As with many of the The's early albums and singles, the original cover artwork was created by Matt Johnson's brother Andrew, "Andy Dog".
 The UK album cover featured a painting of one of the wives of Fela Kuti smoking a joint, adapted from a photograph Andy had seen in The Face.
 Johnson liked the painting, feeling that its colours and African connections fitted with Soul Minings musical style, and insisted on using it for the album cover, despite Andy's reservations about its suitability.
 Andy had made a second painting featuring Johnson's head in profile and apparently screaming while being attacked by hammers, which was used for the cover of the US release.
 In a 2014 interview with Electronic Sound Johnson stated that his brother had been correct, and it would have been better to have used the second painting for the cover of the album in all territories.
 The 2002 remastered CD reissue replaced the original cover art with an early photograph of Matt Johnson.

 Graphic designer Fiona Skinner, who had become Johnson's girlfriend in 1982, created the bespoke typeface used on Soul Mining.
 The album and the single "This Is the Day" marked the first appearance of the band's logo, which also used Skinner's font, and which would be used on the majority of the The's subsequent releases.